 - Utilises principles of Motivational Interviewing

-- Choice of individual phone coaching or local group programs (in locations with Facilitators)
+- Choice of individual phone coaching, group videoconferencing sessions or local face-to-face group programs (in locations with Facilitators)

 - Delivered by qualified health professionals who have been trained to facilitate the program

 - Designed to help patients make small, sustainable and heathy changes through practical skills and support

 - Encourages social support and sharing of experiences between participants

 - Patient goal directed

 - As a prevention program, people with type 1 or type 2 diabetes, heart disease, stroke, chronic kidney disease are not eligible to enrol in the My Health for Life program